Introduction: Understanding Settlement Agreements in Legal Matters

 - Release of claims

-- Creditor waives any further right to collection
+- The creditor waives any further right to collection

 4. Confidentiality Clause